Hudson Soft: History

 The business continued developing video games on the Famicom and computer platforms (MSX, NEC PC-8801 and ZX Spectrum, among others).
 Bomberman was released in December of this year on the Famicom and was considered a "big hit" by Hudson Soft.

 In July 1987, Hudson developed the "C62 System" and collaborated with NEC to develop the PC Engine video game console.
-It achieved a second-best success to Famicom in Japan, but its release as the TurboGrafx-16 in North America had less market share than Nintendo's new Super NES, Sega's new Genesis, or SNK's Neo Geo AES.
+It achieved a second-best success to Famicom in Japan, but its release as the TurboGrafx-16 in North America had less market share than Nintendo's new Super NES or Sega's new Genesis.
 In 1990, Hudson Soft developed and published video games for an array of systems.
 In 1994, the 32-bit semiconductor chip "HuC62" was independently developed by Hudson and used in NEC's PC-FX video game console.

 In 2004, Hudson started a joint venture with Flying Tiger Entertainment for 25 titles.

 Hudson Soft relocated its main office to Tokyo in 2005, although the Sapporo headquarters remained in operation as a secondary office.

 Hudson Soft lost several key people starting in the mid-2000s.
 Co-founder Hiroshi Kudo left the company in November 2004 following financial losses.
 Shinichi Nakamoto, who was with the company since 1978 and creator of the Bomberman series, followed suit in 2006.
 Veteran Takahashi Meijin resigned in May 2011; he had joined Hudson Soft in 1982.
-Around 2010–2011, many employees migrated to Nintendo's restructured NDCube studio which is headed by Hidetoshi Endo, himself a former Hudson Soft President.
+Around 2010–2011, many employees migrated to Nintendo's restructured NDcube subsidiary which was headed by Hidetoshi Endo, himself a former Hudson Soft president.